DIG-Beihang/EIR-MAPPO/README.md

 # **Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game**

-This repository contains the implementation of the EIR-MAPPO defense method, along with several Multi-Agent Reinforcement Learning (MARL) environments used for evaluating our results, such as Toy, LBF, and SMAC.
+This repository is the official implementation of the paper accepted by ICLR 2024: Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game.
+It contains the implementation of the EIR-MAPPO defense method, along with several Multi-Agent Reinforcement Learning (MARL) environments used for evaluating our results, such as Toy, LBF, and SMAC.

 ## How to Run This Code